-Century Management is a west Austin-based financial advisor firm with $1.42 billion in assets under management (AUM).
-This makes it the largest, and subsequently top-ranking, firm on SmartAsset’s list of the top Austin financial advisor firms.
+Century Management Financial Advisors is a west Austin-based financial advisor firm with $1.31 billion in assets under management (AUM).
+This makes it one of the largest firms in the area, leading to it coming in second on SmartAsset’s list of the top Austin financial advisor firms.
 The firm primarily serves individuals.
-Its account minimums vary by account type, with the lowest minimum set at $500,000.
+Its account minimums vary by account type, with the lowest being set at $500,000.

 Below, we provide an in-depth overview of Century Management, including its fees, investment philosophy and portfolio offerings.
 If you find you’re still searching for the right financial advisor, try SmartAsset’s financial advisor matching tool, which pairs you with nearby advisors who suit your needs.